boazlavon/eg_cfg/README.md

   booktitle={NeurIPS 2025},
   year={2025}
 }
-> @article{guo2024deepseek,
+@article{guo2024deepseek,
->   title={DeepSeek-Coder: When the Large Language Model Meets Programming--The Rise of Code Intelligence},
+  title={DeepSeek-Coder: When the Large Language Model Meets Programming--The Rise of Code Intelligence}, author={Guo, Daya and Zhu, Qihao and Yang, Dejian and Xie, Zhenda and Dong, Kai and Zhang, Wentao and Chen, Guanting and Bi, Xiao and Wu, Yu and Li, YK and others}, journal={arXiv preprint arXiv:2401.14196}, year={2024}
->   author={Guo, Daya and Zhu, Qihao and Yang, Dejian and Xie, Zhenda and Dong, Kai and Zhang, Wentao and Chen, Guanting and Bi, Xiao and Wu, Yu and Li, YK and others},
+}
->   journal={arXiv preprint arXiv:2401.14196},
+@article{austin2021program,
->   year={2024}
+  title={Program synthesis with large language models}, author={Austin, Jacob and Odena, Augustus and Nye, Maxwell and Bosma, Maarten and Michalewski, Henryk and Dohan, David and Jiang, Ellen and Cai, Carrie and Terry, Michael and Le, Quoc and others}, journal={arXiv preprint arXiv:2108.07732}, year={2021}
-> }
+}
 ```

 ---